 - Video Surveillance.
 Are you conducting video surveillance, and are the cameras in your video camera system up-to-date and properly installed?

 - Video Camera Types.
 What kind of cameras do you have in place?
 If you haven’t considered it, now may be a good time to upgrade from a CCTV system a modern IP camera system, which can allow you to monitor your premises from your smartphone or personal computer.

 - Video Camera Placement.
-Have you carefully considered the placement of your video cameras?
-Consider entrances and exits to your location.
-Also, staff often report feeling safer when video cameras are in place to monitor public areas such as lobbies and parking lots.
+Have you considered the placement of your video cameras?
+Entrances and exits are obvious locations, but so are the sites of valuable equipment.
+Also consider: staff often report feeling safer when video cameras are in place to monitor public areas such as lobbies and parking lots.

 - Surveillance Footage.
 Is you surveillance camera footage properly managed and stored?
-Is it easily accessible if there is an incident on your premises?
+Is it easily accessible if there’s an incident on your premises?